 The material for the course will be provided by lecturers.
 Supplemental text (to be provided by the USPAS) “Cryogenic Systems” (1985) by R.F.
 Barron.

-Students will be evaluated on performance in projects (60%) and daily quizzes (40%).
+Students will be evaluated on performance in project (30%), quizzes (30%), and homework (40%).
 Homework is intended to emphasize material in lectures and to help prepare for quizzes.
 Project results will be individually presented on the last day.

-Michigan State University course number: PHY 905 - 306 - Cryogenic Process Engineering
+Michigan State University course number: PHY 905 - 702

 Indiana University course number: Physics 671, Advanced Topics in Accelerator Physics